-The Mātanga Tapuhi Nurse Practitioner (NP) - Women's Health is an autonomous practitioner who works independently and collaboratively within the interdisciplinary team predominately in the Women's Health Service.
+The Mātanga Tapuhi Nurse Practitioner (NP) - Health of Older Person is an autonomous practitioner who works independently and collaboratively with the primary care and the interdisciplinary teams across services e.g. Emergency Department and ORA colleagues working closely with Geriatricians, the Frailty Registrar and Allied Health.

 The Mātanga Tapuhi NP role is integral to providing an individual and population-based approach to meet healthcare needs.
+This cross sector role based at Hutt Hospital improves access to comprehensive gerontology assessment (CGA) and coordinated interventions to support older adults to live safely in their own homes.
+To improve equity, the Mātanga Tapuhi NP will work with Māori and Pacific people aged 55 + years who present to the Community ORA team with diagnoses usually associated with older people that impact their function and social well-being.

-This predominantly outpatient role is integral to providing a woman centred and population-based approach.
-This role importantly supports Māori and Pacific women's improved access to gynaecology services.
-The advanced practice role is responsive to population and service needs.
-Therefore this requires a flexible approach, to provide consultation, direct care and treatment enabling episodes of care management, as well as support through clinical advice and education.
+This requires a flexible approach, to provide consultation, direct care and treatment enabling episodes of care management, as well as support through clinical advice and education.
 The advanced practice role is integral to the provision and ongoing development of high-quality patient care - that promotes optimal experience and equitable outcomes for patients and their whānau.

-The Nursing Council (NCNZ) scope of practice:
+The Te Kaunihera Tapuhi o Aotearoa Nursing Council (NCNZ) scope of practice:

 Mātanga Tapuhi NPs have advanced education, clinical training and the demonstrated competence and legal authority to practise beyond the level of a registered nurse.
 Mātanga Tapuhi NPs work autonomously and in collaborative teams with other health professionals to promote health, prevent disease, and improve access and population health outcomes for a specific patient group or community.
 Mātanga Tapuhi NPs manage episodes of care as the lead healthcare provider in partnership with health consumers and their families/whānau.
 Mātanga Tapuhi NPs combine advanced nursing knowledge and skills with diagnostic reasoning and therapeutic knowledge to provide patient-centred healthcare services including the diagnosis and management of health consumers with common and complex health conditions.
 They provide a wide range of assessment and treatment interventions, ordering and interpreting diagnostic and laboratory tests, prescribing medicines within their area of competence and admitting and discharging from hospital and other healthcare services/settings.
 As clinical leaders they work across healthcare settings and influence health service delivery and the wider profession (NCNZ, 2017).
 The Mātanga Tapuhi NP role contributes through leadership (both clinically and professionally), research utilisation and activities to contribute to practice excellence and positively influence health service delivery.
-The role is responsive to service prioritises.
-The Mātanga Tapuhi NP will take a lead role in supporting ongoing development of an effective advanced nursing model to enhance women's health access to timely care and expertise.
+The role is responsive to service priorities.
+The Mātanga Tapuhi NP will take a lead role in supporting ongoing development of an effective advanced nursing model - to enhance older people's access to timely gerontology care and expertise.
+This includes providing early response to primary care referrals.

-While the role reports to the Clinical Nurse Manager it is expected that the Mātanga Tapuhi NP will have a close working relationship with:
+While the role reports to the Team Leader it is expected that the Mātanga Tapuhi NP will have a close working relationship with:

-- An identified Senior Medical Officer (SMO Consultant) for regular clinical mentoring and participation in an Annual Performance Review - Linkage to operational leadership for informing strategic population health outcomes - Nurse Director Medical, Surgical and Children, with support from Nurse Consultant Advanced Practice
+- An identified Senior Medical Officer (SMO Consultant) for regular clinical mentoring and contribution towards annual performance review - Linkage to operational leadership (when not the line manager) for informing strategic population health outcomes - Nurse Director Older Persons, Primary and Community with support from Nurse Consultant -Advanced Practice